riQQ/MTG-Arena-Tool/TROUBLESHOOTING.md

 Refer to this issue, the solution is in the comments:
 [github.com/Manuel-777/MTG-Arena-Tool/issues/112](https://github.com/Manuel-777/MTG-Arena-Tool/issues/112)

-### "No log file found" error or "Output log contains no user data"

-Close MTG Arena (MTGA) and Mtgatool, then start MTGA.
-Once MTGA is loaded run Mtgatool again.

-If that does not work, go to `%APPDATA%/mtg-arena-tool/` and delete `settings.json`, then load Mtgatool again.
-You might be asked to point at the path of the output log again.

 ### Screen does not respond to mouse events (overlay covers)

 Toggle Edit mode (default `Alt + Shift + E`) or toggle an overlay.